 Although Texas is a gun-friendly state, there are federal laws that govern the sale and possession of firearms.
-Two of the most common federal firearm charges include the unlawful selling or possessing a firearm and the use of a firearm while committing a violent crime or drug trafficking.
+Two of the most common federal firearm charges include the unlawful selling or possessing of a firearm and the use of a firearm while committing a violent crime or drug trafficking.

 Federal law regulates gun sales through licensing requirements and limiting the transportation of weapons across state lines.
 For example, under 18 United States Code §922(a), it is a crime to sell guns without the required license across state lines.
 Violators can face up to five years in prison.
-Even with the proper license, it is still illegal to sell guns to certain people, including minors, felons and undocumented immigrants.
+Even with the proper license, it is still illegal to sell guns to certain people, including minors, felons, and undocumented immigrants.

 When it comes to possessing firearms, federal law is stricter than state law.
 Under 18 U.S.C. § 922(g), convicted felons, fugitives, drug addicts, mentally ill individuals, illegal immigrants, people convicted of domestic violence, and those who have been dishonorably discharged from the military are all barred from owning firearms.

 It is also illegal to possess a stolen firearm or possess a firearm in a school zone.
 Violation of any of these laws could result in serious legal consequences.